 Modify Fit speakers may require minor additional steps such as filing a plastic speaker basket to allow for a larger magnet structure (left).
 In rare cases, a modify fit speaker may require you to cut a new speaker opening (right).

 Although they can occasionally be tough to reach, most dash speakers are small and relatively easy to replace.
 In some vehicles, all you need to do is remove the grilles, which are usually held down by screws or friction fittings.
 If your grilles use friction fittings (you'll know because there won't be any screws evident), carefully pry them up from the edges.
 To avoid marring or cracking the surrounding area, put a broad, flat item, like a panel tool or putty knife, underneath whatever you're using to pry up the grille.

 Other vehicles, however, require that you remove the entire dashboard panel to access the connections.
 Fortunately, most dash panels are held in place by just a few screws.
 Once you've removed them, it's just a matter of carefully pulling off the panel, making sure you don't catch any wires or ducts in the process.
-You'll find an offset screwdriver or stubby Philips screwdriver useful to get at the screws near the windshield.
+You'll find an offset screwdriver or stubby Philips screwdriver useful for getting to the screws near the windshield.

 Most dash speakers are small and relatively easy to replace.

 Remove the old speakers and make sure to note the polarity of each terminal.
 The speaker's positive terminal is the larger of the two, and is usually marked with a "+" or a colored dot.
 If your speakers came with a Crutchfield wiring harness, use it to connect to your factory wiring.
 If not, you'll want to solder the connections from your new speakers to the wiring in the vehicle, or use crimp connectors.
 Don't secure the wires with electrical tape, because the temperature extremes in a car will cause it to deteriorate.
 It's also a good idea to test the speakers before you put the dash back in place.